 Healthcare delivery and provider payment models are changing.
 For years, Medicare has favored a fee-for-service (FFS) model, in which individual providers are reimbursed for the individual services they perform.
 Laboratory FFS payment rates are set annually under the Clinical Laboratory Fee Schedule (CLFS).
 Recent CLFS rates have been subject to drastic cuts as a result of the flawed implementation of the Protecting Access to Medicare Act.
 The association is working closely with its lab partners to improve the fee schedule.

 Increasingly, Medicare is transitioning away from FFS towards a coordinated care system that requires providers to achieve certain quality measures to receive payments.
 Coordinated care necessitates participation on the care team by all key experts, including those in laboratory medicine.
-AACC actively promotes the value of lab medicine experts on the care team.
+ADLM actively promotes the value of lab medicine experts on the care team.
 The association also serves as a member of the National Quality Forum, providing the voice of laboratory medicine in the promulgation of new quality measures.
-The delivery of healthcare and Medicare reimbursement are key priorities for AACC.
+The delivery of healthcare and Medicare reimbursement are key priorities for ADLM.